MalikStromberg/predicting_unemployment/README.md

 in Germany and use them as predictors to classify unemployed individuals into classes of high and low risk of getting long-term unemployed.
 The model can be applied in the context of targeting for governmental unemployment assistance.
-Previous models rely on logistic regression approaches, whereas this thesis uses a kernel support vector machine and shows that modern techniques like this can outperform traditional ones.
+Previous models rely on logistic regression, whereas this thesis uses a kernel support vector machine and shows that modern techniques like this can outperform traditional approaches.

 # Seminar Thesis
 The Master Seminar on Econometrics is a semi-elective part of the M.Sc.
 Data Science in Business & Economics